GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02_and_BP05/README.md

-# Solitary wave on a composite beach (analytical solution and experiment)
+# NTHMP test problems 2 and 5: Solitary wave on a composite beach (analytical solution and experiment)

 This problem covers benchmarks 2 and 5 from the NTHMP test suite.
 The test data and a problem description is available in